• Art Magazine

 Duran collects plastic waste from all over the world, cleans the individual pieces and designs impressive environments from it that shudder and amaze the viewer.
 From the immense world of plastic waste, he creates art again that makes us doubt and despair our own consumption.

-Duran looks like a transformer that holds us from the Mirrors made of plastic and hopes that we will recognize reality.
-The art of plastic is also an ethical challenge of our handling of this material.
+Duran acts like a transformer, holding up a plastic mirror to us and hoping that we will recognize reality.
+In this way, art made of plastic also presents an ethical challenge to our relationship with this material.

 Disused flip -flops are part of the gigantic amount of plastic waste that contaminates and rivers around the globe.
 In Kenya, the disused treads are processed into art objects.